-- 29. (a) A student whose Semester Grade Point Average is less than or equal to 0.75 will be deemed to be performing unsatisfactorily and will be placed on warning. - (b) A student already on warning whose Semester Programme Grade Point Average is less than or equal to 0.75 will be required to withdraw from the Faculty. - 30. (a) Students admitted to the programme under Regulation 2 shall complete the requirements for the degree in a minimum of six or a maximum of ten semesters of full-time study. - (b) Students admitted to the programme under Regulation 1 shall complete the requirements for the degree in a minimum of eight or a maximum of 12 semesters of full-time study. - (c) Students who cannot complete the programme within the maximum periods given in (a) and (b) above will normally be required to withdraw from the Faculty at the end of the academic year in which the maximum is reached. - 31.
-In the event that a student has exhausted the maximum periods mentioned in Reg.30 above, but still requires for the completion of the degree programme:
+- 27. For the purposes of Regulations 28 & 29 below, any semester in which a student is registered part-time including the Summer session, will be counted as half of a semester of full-time study.
+After the total of equivalent full-time study has been obtained in this way, it will be rounded down to a whole number. - 28. (a) A student whose Semester Grade Point Average is less than or equal to 2.00 will be deemed to be performing unsatisfactorily and will be placed on warning. - (b) A student already on warning whose Semester Programme Grade Point Average is less than or equal to 2.00 will be required to withdraw from the Faculty. - 29. (a) Students admitted to the programme under Regulation 2 shall complete the requirements for the degree in a minimum of six or a maximum of ten semesters of full-time study. - (b) Students admitted to the programme under Regulation 1 shall complete the requirements for the degree in a minimum of eight or a maximum of twelve semesters of full-time study. - (c) Students who cannot complete the programme within the maximum periods given in (a) and (b) above will normally be required to withdraw from the Faculty at the end of the academic year in which the maximum is reached. - 30.
+In the event that a student has exhausted the maximum periods mentioned in Reg.29 above, but still requires for the completion of the degree programme: